ENSpunks/LLC/Introduction.md

 TOKENIZATION LLC is a Delaware Series Limited Liability Company.

-TOKENIZATION LLC proposes to offer a patent-pending system integrated into ENS users will be "mint", own and manage LLCs using ENS.
+TOKENIZATION LLC proposes to offer a patent-pending system integrated into ENS allowing users to "mint", own and manage LLCs using ENS.

-TOKENIZATION LLC proposes to proliferate limited liability protections, legal personhood and the right to contract in the real world.

 | 🌎      | 🔮 | 🌐     |